Merveille94/Merveille94/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">

 ### About Me:
 I'm a Software Engineering student at ALX, driven by a passion for coding and a thirst for knowledge.
 My journey in software development has been fueled by hands-on experience, as I firmly believe in learning by doing.
-Additionally, my background in Physics serves as a solid foundation, and I'm a nuclear engineering and materials science enthusiast.
+Additionally, I am a Physics graduate passionate about nuclear engineering and materials science.

 ### Goals:
 In addition to honing my software engineering skills, I aspire to contribute to advancements in scientific research, nuclear engineering and materials science. crafting innovative solutions that address challenges in these fields, paving the way for a sustainable future.